justinbodnar/4chan-analysis/README.md

 # 4chan Word Frequency Scraper

-A Python-based tool to monitor word frequency on a specified 4chan board, leveraging the 4chan API.
+A Python-based tool to monitor word frequency on a specified 4chan board.
 Written by [Justin Bodnar](https://justinbodnar.com), this script processes posts, filters common words, and outputs the most frequently used words in descending order.

 ---